Part 3

 A Moment of Reflection

-* During that same time period in 2018, when Loren flew to meet and record with Michael Bublé and David Foster, I had flown from the islands to Santa Fe, NM, to begin a four-year work-study program.
-It's safe to say it was an inflection point for each, respectively, and would set each on a course toward a personal paradigm shift.
+During that same time period in 2018, when Loren flew to meet and record with Michael Bublé and David Foster, I had flown from the islands to Santa Fe, NM, to begin a four-year work-study program.
+It's safe to say it was an inflection point for each, respectively, and would set us both on a course toward a personal paradigm shift.
 Although unknown to me at that point, Loren would soon be living out of suitcases much of the time, and I would be in a strange place far from home for months at a time.
-It was likely a wondrous and exciting time for her, with multiple gala/benefit and corporate-sponsored events in the U.S. and London.
-There were also many small-venue personal appearances, all related to the breakout success of the soundtrack, particularly the song "Never Enough."
+It was likely a wondrous and exciting time for her, with multiple gala/benefit and corporate-sponsored events in the U.S. and the U.K. There were also many small-venue personal appearances, all related to the breakout success of the soundtrack, particularly the song "Never Enough."

 As for me, those years would be adventuresome, but far outside of my comfort zone.
 I'm reasonably sure that most belonging to my generation would have found it highly unsettling, and it was.
 In late 2019, Loren would join Andrea Bocelli's USA and European tours.
 I won't presume to know her mindset, but I would guess that the shift she was experiencing was somewhat softened by having most of the logistics handled by others and by being among colleagues and friends.
 Regardless, a course change had occurred for each of us, and in her case, it would take her toward new horizons and open up new worlds to explore.
 In my case, it would lead me right back to her odyssey.

-No Images needed
+No Images Needed

 Click Button